imvetri/artificial-intelligence/Lab.md

 1. Build a neuron.
 2. Build an eye.
-3. Put a mirror around the eye.
+3. Put a spherical mirror around the eye.

 #### Status - onHold